-- Provision Maps and Venn Diagrams

-- Case Studies

-- SEND Support Plans These are written and shared with parents and children and they explain what the targets are and how the targets are to be achieved.

-- One Page Profiles.

-- Education and Health Care Plans/Statements This paperwork is issued after a request for statutory assessment has been successful.
-These plans must be reviewed annually with the

-child and parent/carer at the heart of the meeting.
+- Provision Maps - Case Studies These document the journey of the pupil and the impact of the support, advice and strategies implemented. - SEND Support Plans These are written and shared with parents and children and they explain what the targets are and how the targets are to be achieved. - One Page Profiles and Pupil Passports as appropriate. - Education and Health Care Plans/Statements This paperwork is issued after a request for statutory assessment has been successful.
+These plans must be reviewed annually with the child and parent/carer at the heart of the meeting.
 Everything that is discussed at the review meetings is summarised and sent to parents.
-If the review recommends any changes to the plan, Hertfordshire County Council SEND Department will issue school and parents with the documents.

-• External Agency Reports/Notes - these are used to support recommendations for support and may contain recommendations for targets to be used in updating SEND Support Plans.
+If the review recommends any changes to the plan, Hertfordshire County Council SEND Department will issue school and parents with the documents. - External Agency Reports/Notes these are used to support recommendations for support and may contain recommendations for targets to be used in updating SEND Support Plans.